javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 In **```run_train.sbatch```** file:

-- **TODOs 13**💻📝: **if it is not already done**
+- **TODOs 13**💻📝:
-    - At line 3, increase the number of GPUs to 4.
+    - At line 3, increase the number of GPUs to 4 if it is not already done.

         ```bash
         #SBATCH --gres=gpu:4
         ```

-    - At line 14, pass the correct number of devices.
+    - At line 22, pass the correct number of devices.

         ```bash
         export CUDA_VISIBLE_DEVICES=0,1,2,3